SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKPageBuilder/SKPageBuilder_buildExpression_components.md

             sheetManager.show(id: "ExampleSheet") {
                 SKSheetView {
                     SKPage {
-                        // Linear sequence of components processed by buildExpression(_:)-components SKHeaderImage(systemName: "camera")
+                        // Linear sequence of components and SwiftUI views processed by buildExpression(_:)
+                        SKHeaderImage(systemName: "camera")
                         SKTitle("SKPage Example")
-                        SKDescription("This is a sample description for the page.")
+                        Text("This is a sample SwiftUI text view.")
                     }
                 }
             }